frozenarc/ze-framework/tutorial/configuration_file.md

 3. "Initializer" has an attribute called "type".
 We can specify fully qualified class name to the "type".
 The class must implement `org.frozenarc.zeframework.lifecycle.ApplicationInitializer` interface.
 The class would be called when servlet context is initialized.

 4. "ProcessingTube" has an attribute called "type".
 We can specify fully qualified class name to the "type".
-The class must extend "org.frozenarc.zeframework.processingtube.AbstractProcessingTube" class.
+The class must extend `org.frozenarc.zeframework.processingtube.AbstractProcessingTube` class.
 The class would be called on each request of the application.
 If the request is of type "view" then "beforeProcessView" and "afterProcessView" methods would be called, and if the request is of type "action" then "beforeProcessAction" and "afterProcessAction" method would be called.

 5. "Destroyer" has an attribute called "type".
 We can specify fully qualified class name to the "type".
-The class must implement "org.frozenarc.zeframework.lifecycle.ApplicationDestroyer" interface.
+The class must implement `org.frozenarc.zeframework.lifecycle.ApplicationDestroyer` interface.
 The class would be called when servlet context is destroyed.

 6. "Exceptions" helps to configure global exception handing on exception occurrence.

-7. "Exception" has attributes called "type", "handler", "page". "type" is fully qualified class name of exception which needs to be handled. "handler" is fully qualified class name of a class which implements "org.frozenarc.zeframework.exceptionhandler.ExceptionHandler" interface.
+7. "Exception" has attributes called "type", "handler", "page". "type" is fully qualified class name of exception which needs to be handled. "handler" is fully qualified class name of a class which implements `org.frozenarc.zeframework.exceptionhandler.ExceptionHandler` interface.
 The handler would be called when the specified exception occurs.
 The "handler" is not a required attribute. "page" is the path of jsp which would be dispatched after handling the exception.

 8. "Models" defines models classes which plays roll as carrier classes for data.

-9. "Model" has attribute called "name", "type" and "scope". "name" is the model name. "type" is the fully qualified class name of the class which implements "org.frozenarc.zeframework.model.Model". "scope" is the scope value in which the model instance is available. "scope" can have the three values "request", "session", "application".
+9. "Model" has attribute called "name", "type" and "scope". "name" is the model name. "type" is the fully qualified class name of the class which implements `org.frozenarc.zeframework.model.Model`. "scope" is the scope value in which the model instance is available. "scope" can have the three values "request", "session", "application".
 The "scope" is not required attribute.
 If the scope is not specified, the default value is "session".

 10. "Views" contains configuration for all views.

 11. "View" defines all configuration needed for the view event.
-The element has attributes called "name", "loader" and "page". "name" is the name of the view event. "loader" is the fully qualified class name of the class which implements "org.frozenarc.zeframework.viewloader.ViewLoader".
+The element has attributes called "name", "loader" and "page". "name" is the name of the view event. "loader" is the fully qualified class name of the class which implements `org.frozenarc.zeframework.viewloader.ViewLoader`.
 The class would called when the view event occurs.
 The class is to load data from some data source (like database, webservices etc.) and populates that models (defined in (12)) with the data.
 The "loader" is not a required attribute. "page" is the path of jsp page which need to be dispatched after processing of the event.

 12. "ModelNames" specifies all model names which will be used to carry data from server to browser for this event.